Compiled for Speed

 let value: int = 20;

-use Math:Sin as Sinf;Subscribe on X, Bluesky, Mastodon, Telegram to get early updates, dev logs, and sneak peeks.
-Join the conversation on Discord or GitHub Discussions.
+import Math::Cos as Cosine;Subscribe on X, Bluesky, Mastodon, or Telegram to get early updates, dev logs, and sneak peeks.
+Join the conversation on Discord, GitHub Discussions, or Reddit.
 We’d love to hear from you!
 Not sure where to ask your question or how to get involved?
-Our community team is here to give you the right answer and help you get started.
+Our community team is here to give you the right answer and help you get started at [email protected].